tanvir-data-science/Sales-Analysis-Report-for-FNP/README.md

    - **Imphal**, **Dhanbad**, **Kavali**, **Haridwar**, and **Bidhannagar** were the leading cities in terms of order volume.
    - These regions can be targeted for localized marketing and delivery optimization.

-## Project Structure

-- **fnp-data/**: Contains the CSV files for customers, orders, and products.
-- **fnp-sales-dashboard.png**: The final sales analysis dashboard created with Excel.
-- **fnp-sales-data-analysis.xlsx**: The Excel file with raw data and analysis.
-- **fnp-sales-report.pdf**: A detailed report of the sales analysis insights.